dcurrigan/Everest/README.md

 <strong>Feature Selection</strong>
 For the deep learning models recursive feature elimination was used to find the optimal features to include in the model.
+The 'crowding models' include the number of climbers on the mountain as a feature, while the standard model does not.

 <strong>Hyperparameter Tuning</strong>
 A custom hyperparameter library, <a href="https://github.com/autonomio/talos">Talos</a> was used to find the optimised parameters for each of the four modelss.
 This allowed for a definig of a hyperparameter dictionary which could be trailled in different combination.
 A report was then generated as a dataframe comparing the accuracy of the diffrent parameter combinations.